StableSSM: Alleviating the Curse of Memory in State-space Models through Stable Reparameterization: Main results

 Within this framework, $\lambda_i$ is interpreted as the decay mode.
 Approaching this from the gradient-based optimization standpoint, and given that learning rates are shared across different decay modes, a fitting characterization for ``good parameterization'' emerges: \textit{The gradient scale across different memory decays modes should be Lipschitz continuous with respect to the weights scale.}

 The Lipschitz constant is denoted by $L$.
-Without this property, the optimization process can be sensitive to the learning rate. \modification{We give a detailed discussion in \cref{sec:motivation_for_gow}.} In the following theorem, we characterize the relationship between gradient norms and recurrent weight parameterization.
+Without this property, the optimization process can be sensitive to the learning rate.
+We give a detailed discussion in \cref{sec:motivation_for_gow}.
+In the following theorem, we first characterize the relationship between gradient norms and recurrent weight parameterization.

 \begin{theorem}[Parameterizations influence the gradient norm scale] Assume the target functional sequence $\mathbf{H}$ is being approximated by a sequence of SSMs $\widehat{\mathbf{H}}_m$.
-Assume the (diagonal) recurrent weight matrix is parameterized via $f: \mathbb{R} \to \mathbb{R}: f(w) = \lambda$. $w$ is the trainable weight while $\lambda$ is the eigenvalue of recurrent weight matrix $\Lambda$.
-The gradient norm $G_f(w)$ is upper bounded by the following expression:
+If the (diagonal) recurrent weight matrix is parameterized via $f: \mathbb{R} \to \mathbb{R}: f(w) = \lambda$. $w$ is the trainable weight while $\lambda$ is the eigenvalue of recurrent weight matrix $\Lambda$.
+The gradient norm $G_f(w)$ of weight $w$ is upper bounded by the following function: